Ultimater/chess-engine-experiment/README.md

 # chess-engine-experiment

-This will be an experiment toward a differnt approach to a chess engine.
+This will be an experiment toward a different approach to a chess engine.

 I'll be designing unit tests first:
 Tactics puzzles which the engine needs to be able to solve correctly, and under certain search depth restrictions, in order to pass a given puzzle.